receptron/graphai/docs/Async.md

 ![](./nodes.png)

-With data-flow programming style, the code will look like this:
+With a data-flow programming style, the code will look like this:

 ```typescript
 import { computed } from '@receptron/graphai_lite';